Delen0828/mAIDo/README.md

 ## Alpha Release

 v1.0.0-alpha is the executable we submit for alpha release.
 You can find it in the "Releases", and simply download mAIDo-alpha.exe to enjoy mAIDo.
+## Omega Release

+Similarly, download the v2.0.0 release, and loginlogic.exe is our main executor
 ## Objectives

 1. Software framework with functions of adding & remove tasks, calendar view